RULES - NATIONAL COMPETITION RULES - SPORT CATEGORY

 If there is a lowering kit you really want that isn't available there, and meets the intent of the rules - you can check our "Alternate Approved Springs" list, or use the "contact us" page to request a lowering kit get approved.

 A set of springs may be substituted (e.g., “lowering kit”) providing that the number, type, system of attachment and attachment points are not altered, except as noted below:

-1. The set of springs may be OE from the same model car.
+1. The set of springs may be OE from the same model and generation car.